Crossing the ditch for cannabis?

 Mr Dunne said it would take several years for medicinal cannabis to be available in Australia because it had legalised growing of crops only for trial purposes.

-Next story in National: Dozens of defence staff charged over drugs
+Next story in New Zealand: Dozens of defence staff charged over drugs

 Copyright © 2016, Radio New Zealand